owntracks/booklet/docs/tech/json.md

 ## `_type=location`

-This location object describes the location of the device that published it. **Heads up: as from Android version 0.5.11 and from iOS version 8.0 numeric types are real numeric (`float`, `int`, boolean `true`/`false`) and no longer strings.**
+This location object describes the location of the device that published it.

 ```json
 {